It seems like there are countless blog posts about evergreen content.

 Sharing tips and tricks is an easy way to create some evergreen social media updates.

 Perhaps you have a blog post that has listed out some various tips and tricks.
 Kim Garst has a blog post with 10 Pinterest tips and tricks for business users.
+Or perhaps a hack on how to make your own twitter follow bot?

 A blog post like this is perfect (and easy) to create recurring social media updates.
 Chances are that most of these tips are timeless, which makes it a no-brainer to share them again and again.